johnbekele/johnbekele/README.md

 - 👯 I’m looking to collaborate on **on ERP SaaS project i am creating using Next js**

-- 🤝 I’m looking for help with **Ai Traning Advice on traning non famuse languages  specially "Amharic language "**
+- 🤝 I’m looking for help with **Ai Traning Advice on traning AI on not famous language specially "Amharic language "**

 - 👨‍💻 All of my projects are available at [yohansportifolio.vercel.app](yohansportifolio.vercel.app)